Informing the Candidate

 List of Top 10 Publications/Contributions

 A listing, rank-ordered by the candidate, of not more than ten (total) of his/her most important and influential publications and/or professional contributions.
+Please annotate the list to clarify the candidate's contribution to each publication/contribution.

 Alphabetical List of Collaborators